AlexGustafsson/homebridge-wol/README.md

 # If you make changes to the code base, you may have to rebuild the containers before running the above command
 docker-compose -f integration/docker-compose.yml build
 ```

+The things to look out for when running the dockerized environment is:

+1. Is the configuration UI working correctly?
+That is, is the `config.schema.json` up to date?
+2. Can you interact with the accessories as expected?
+See the logs for full insights.

+The accessory `MacBook Pro` is fully hooked up to simulate a real world MacBook, with proper shutdown over SSH as well as a custom ping command.

+The `Generic` accessory features regular pinging using ICMP messages over IPv4.

+The `Localhost` accessory represents the same instance as that running the Homebridge server.
+It features only mock configuration.
+It does feature the full range of configurations available, which should help debugging the configuration UI.